simprl/react-ghost/README.md

-# Ghost in React
+# Ghost in the React
 Business layer of react application.
 React-Ghosts it is like actors or workers in react.

-If you want implement MVC application using react then you have:
+If you like the MVC pattern, you might want to add a controller or business logic to FLUX pattern.
+We suggest using:

 - Redux for Model

 - React for View

-- React-Ghost for Controller
+- React-Ghost for Business logic

 ## Install
 1. Install [React JS](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)